pendulum-project/ntpd-rs/CONFIGURATION.md

 ## Systemd configuration

 To run NTPD-rs as the system NTP service, the following systemd service definition can be used.
 Note that this service definition assumes that the ntp-daemon binary has been installed to `/usr/local/bin`, and that the configuration is stored in the default `/etc/ntp.toml` location.
 Furthermore, it assumes the existence of a low-privileged `ntpd-rs` group and user.
+Refer to your distribution's documentation for information on how to create such accounts.

 Note that because of the aforementioned limitations around peer configuration, this service file requires the network-online target.
 As a result, using this may increase boot times significantly, especially on machines that do not have permanent network connectivity.